 |User Role ‘TeamMember’||User Role ‘TeamLeader’|

 Per entity you can specify who can read or write what members (attributes and associations) under what circumstances.
-Using XPath constraints you can express powerful security behavior; e.g. “an employee can only see orders created by the department he is a part of”.
+Using XPath constraints you can express powerful security behavior; for example, “an employee can only see orders created by the department he is a part of”.

 Per page you can specify who can open it from navigation.
 The menu bar is optimized so that only pages that the user has access to are visible.